Johns Hopkins UniversityEST. 1876

 Scientific Reports

-(selected) Media Outreach
+Media Outreach (selected)

-2014b “Hinrichtung kamerunischer Widerstandskämpfer” In Neue Zürcher Zeitung, 08/28/2014.
+2014b "Hinrichtung kamerunischer Widerstandskämpfer."
+Neue Zürcher Zeitung, August 28.

-2014a “Sturz des äthiopischen Kaisers” In Neue Zürcher Zeitung, 09/15/2014.
+2014a "Sturz des äthiopischen Kaisers."
+Neue Zürcher Zeitung, September 15.

-2013 “In Eritrea bleiben heisst sterben” In Neue Zürcher Zeitung, 11/31/2013.
+2013 "In Eritrea bleiben heisst sterben."
+Neue Zürcher Zeitung, November 31.